Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN

 \subsection{Strain Effects in the Ultra-thin Film Limit}

 \FloatBarrier Strains were also applied to an ultrathin film of H-passivated MnN (see panel b, figure \ref{fig:MnN-Prog}), and the value of the MAE against the inverse of the $\vec{a}$ lattice constant was recorded.
-A c/a ratio was not used due as the $\vec{c}$ lattice vector was kept fixed throughout these simulations (and is somewhat ill-defined for a thin-film in vacuum), and $\frac{1}{|\vec{a}|}$ is used instead.
+A $c/a$ ratio was not used as the $\vec{c}$ lattice vector was kept fixed throughout these simulations (and is somewhat ill-defined for a thin-film in vacuum), and $\frac{1}{|\vec{a}|}$ is used instead.
 The results of these are shown in figure \ref{fig:MnN_ultrathin}, with a line of best fit given by

-for MAE in meV/formula unit and $\vec{a}$ measured in Angstroms.
+for MAE in meV/formula unit and $|\vec{a}|=a$ measured in Angstroms.
 We emphasise that this equation is for the ultra-thin film limit, for a system that is unlikely to be experimentally realisable.
 Nevertheless, useful information can be drawn about the MAE in such a system that will provide insight into real systems.

 We also note that the system underwent a change in-plane, with the elongation of one of the in-plane axes in order to better lattice-match with the Ta.
 This reduced the symmetry from a $D_{4h}$ to a $D_{2h}$ system, and accordingly an intermediate as well as hard axis was seen in-plane.
-The intermediate axis (bisecting the bonds) was lower in energy and this is the MAE value reported for these systems, as is the value relevant to spin flipping events (which are dominated by the lowest-energy saddle point between two potential wells).
+The intermediate axis (bisecting the bonds) was lower in energy and this is the MAE value reported for these systems, as it is the value relevant to spin flipping events (which are dominated by the lowest-energy saddle point between two potential wells).
 This is in agreement with the earlier comments on the crystal field effects applying to all $D_{nh}$ systems, and a linear relationship of MAE is still expected (as seen in figure \ref{fig:MnN_ultrathin}).

 \FloatBarrier